-It’s not selfish to say “no.” Oftentimes, women are eager to support and handle so many things on a weekly basis.
+It’s not selfish to say “no.” Often, women are eager to support and handle so many things every week.
 It can be overwhelming.
 How do you fit in time to care for yourself?

 Whether it be school fundraisers, work projects, family obligations, or church events that flood your calendar (and your mind)… learn to say, “I’m sorry, I can’t make it this time.”

-Your support system will understand when you decline an invitation.
+Your support system will be able to understand when you decline an invitation.
 After all, you can only fit so many activities in a day.

 You may be surprised how supportive others are of your decision to say “no” now and then.
-In fact, others may follow your lead to better manage their stress (and busy schedules) too.
-There’s a positive ripple effect when you understand self care vs selfishness.
+Others may also follow your lead to better manage their stress (and busy schedules).
+There’s a positive ripple effect when you understand self-care vs. selfishness.

-Whether you’re neglectful or over-the-top with your self care, it’s important to step back and assess the balance in your life every once in a while.
-You cross the line into selfish territory when self care regiments distract from other responsibilities.
+Whether you’re neglectful or over-the-top with your self-care, it’s essential to step back and assess the balance in your life occasionally.
+You cross the line into selfish territory when self-care regiments distract from other responsibilities.
 But don’t feel bad!
 It happens to the best of us.

-Some signs that your self-care practices have become self-centered include showing up late to important events, failing to care for others who depend on you, or becoming obsessed with the way you look.
+Some signs that your self-care practices have become self-centered include showing up late to important events, failing to care for others who depend on you, or becoming obsessed with your appearance.

-Self-centered behavior can have a negative impact on your relationships and overall quality of life.
-Nobody wants to associate with a person that’s unreliable or inconsiderate because they’re caught up in excessive pampering.
+Self-centered behavior can hurt your relationships and overall quality of life.
+Nobody wants to associate with someone unreliable or inconsiderate because they’re caught up in excessive pampering.

-When you support your soul, you allow real beauty to shine through.
-Understand what self care really looks like to restore and renew yourself on a daily basis.
+When you support your soul, you allow natural beauty to shine through.
+Understand what self-care looks like to restore and renew yourself daily.

-Look at our Beauty Ritual Guide and Checklist for a full-rounded approach to self care.
-Suggestions on a 7 day week of selfcare.
+Please look at our Beauty Ritual Guide and Checklist for a full-rounded approach to self-care.
+Suggestions on a seven-day week of self-care.
 These are fundamental tools to help unstoppable women prepare for each day with grace, beauty, and confidence!